Gigaspaces/xap-docs/site/content/xap101adm/moving-into-production-checklist.markdown

 Set the VM memory as the memory reservation.
 You can choose to set the memory reservation as 63GB , but over time you should monitor the active memory used by the virtual machine that hosts XAP processes and adjust the memory reservation to the actual active memory value, which could be less than 63GB.
 NUMA rules apply - make sure that each socket on the server has at least 64GB of RAM to host this virtual machine, along with relevant number of vCPUs needed.

 ## Plan for some Headroom
 If your application data consume 10GB per GSC , allow for 50% headroom for optimal performance.
 This implies the actual heap utilization for the GSC should not cross the 15GB.
 Set the memory reservation to 17GB.
-Setting a memory reservation enforce a reserved physical memory to be available by VMware ESXÂ® or ESXi to the virtual machine when it starts.
+Setting a memory reservation enforce a reserved physical memory to be available by VMware ESX® or ESXi to the virtual machine when it starts.
 Do not over commit memory.
 When sizing memory for XAP processes (GSC , GSA , GSM, LUS) on one virtual machine, the total reserved memory for the virtual machine should not exceed what is available within one NUMA node for optimal performance.

 ## XAP GSC JVM and VM Ratio
 Have one XAP GSC JVM instance per virtual machine.
 Typically, this is not a requirement.
 However, because XAP GSC JVMs can be quite large (up to 100-200GB), it is advisable to adhere to this rule in this case.